dylanlangston/Resume/README.md

    </tr>
 </table>

-## Information
+## Key Features

-This repository contains the source code used to build my resume.
-The resume is generated from a `resume.json` file that follows the [JSON Resume standard](https://jsonresume.org/) and which is hosted as a [GitHub Gist](https://gist.github.com/dylanlangston/80380ec68b970189450dd2fae4502ff1).
-The build process generates a single polyglot file that is simultaneously a valid PDF and HTML document and hosts it on https://resume.dylanlangston.com/
+-   **Polyglot PDF/HTML File**: The primary build artifact is a single file that is simultaneously a valid PDF and a fully-featured HTML document.
+This is generated and hosted automatically on GitHub Pages.
+-   **Single Source of Truth**: The resume is generated from a single `resume.json` file hosted as a [GitHub Gist](https://gist.github.com/dylanlangston/80380ec68b970189450dd2fae4502ff1) that follows the [JSON Resume standard](https://jsonresume.org/).
+This ensures content consistency across all formats and allows for easy updates.
+-   **Multiple Formats**: The build process generates the resume in several formats, including light and dark mode PDFs, a professional PDF version, Markdown, HTML, and plain text.
+-   **Automated Build Process**: The entire process is automated.
+Docker is used to create a consistent build environment, ensuring that the resume generates the same way every time.

+## Skills Demonstrated

+This project showcases my skills in:

+-   **Automation**: Using `Makefile` and `Docker` for a reproducible build process.
-This project uses [Bun](https://bun.sh/), [TypeScript](https://www.typescriptlang.org/), [resumed](https://github.com/rbardini/resumed), [hastscript](https://github.com/syntax-tree/hastscript) and [Tailwind CSS](https://tailwindcss.com/) to name a few.
+-   **Web Development**: Using tools like [Bun](https://bun.sh/), [TypeScript](https://www.typescriptlang.org/), [resumed](https://github.com/rbardini/resumed), [hastscript](https://github.com/syntax-tree/hastscript) and [Tailwind CSS](https://tailwindcss.com/) to build the HTML resume.
+-   **Software Architecture**: Designing a system where a single source of data (`resume.json`) is used to generate multiple output formats.
+-   **Attention to Detail**: Providing light and dark mode versions of the resume.

 ## Getting Started